vishvAsa/notes/content/biology/organism/health/disease/infection/viral/wuhan_epidemic/Infection/vaccination.md

 ## Gamelaya Sputnik V
-- The Russians have used human (rather than chimp) Adenovirus and use 2 different strains (Ad26 and Ad5) as vectors cleverly in their Sputnik vaccine.
+- The Russians have used human (rather than chimp) Adenovirus and use 2 different strains (Ad26 and Ad5) as vectors in first and second dose respectively.
 Apparently,this reduces the chances of preexisting antibodies reducing the efficacy.
 - Russia says its Sputnik V vaccine is 91% effective.
 Good effectiveness against  B117(UK variant).
 - Not that good against African B1351 variant.
 - Storage: Regular fridge temperature.

+### Risks
+- FDA says: there should be less than 1 virus particle in 30 billion particles.
+Brazilians fear that due to replication in cell lines, the virus may acquire and retain immortal reproductive ability.
+- Adenovirus is also a horrible virus specially in the immunocompromised.It causes deaths also in the immunocompromised by causing liver damage,gut infiltration and Brain infiltration.

 ## Sinovac CoronaVac
 - inactivated / attenuated whole virus particles
 - Brazil: 50.38% effective in late-stage trials in Brazil (far below the 78% previously announced)
 - Indonesian drug regulators say interim data from Phase 3 trials showed it is 65.3% effective